- RuneScape Wiki

 Note that you have 2 deck item hotspots but both contain the same list of items to choose from.

 Most items will be locked until purchased.

-To see all of the upgrades and their benefits, click here.
+To see all of the upgrades and their benefits, click here to toggle them.

 If at any point you'd like to see your ship in all its glory, click the small camera button in the top-left of the screen.
 This will remove the interfaces and show off your ship.
 Click it again to return to the shipyard interface.